kumiori/irrevolutions/README.md

-# MEC647, Complex Crack Propagation in Briittle Materials
+# MEC647, Complex Crack Propagation in Brittle Materials
 ## 2021/22 Ed., Master ENSTA Paris Tech, Polytechnique

 From little or nothing, to experimental verification of a complex fracture experiment.